WPCD-Workflows/documentation/source/old/imp5/public/xml/tasks2011.rst

 Tasks in the 2011 Work Programme
 ================================

-WP11-ITM-IMP5-ACT1
+WP11-EU-IM-IMP5-ACT1
 ------------------

-Topic: Adaptation of codes for Heating, Current Drive and Fast Particle Physics for use with ITM tools
+Topic: Adaptation of codes for Heating, Current Drive and Fast Particle Physics for use with EU-IM tools

 Subtask 1 - Priority Support Deliverables:
 - Code adaptation up to creation of a Kepler actor (for new codes)